National-Digital-Twin/helm-charts/charts/ia-node-oidc/README.md

 This chart provides just a basic Istio configuration to support the setup of oAuth2 Proxy using Key Cloak as an example OIDC provider, as we want traffic to redirect to the OIDC provider via oAuth2 Proxy if a token is invalid or does not exist.
 However Istio will still require to be configured to handle this redirection.
 An external authorizer can be applied, either globally using the `mesh config` as part of the Istio installation or by applying an `envoy filter`.

 The following is an example of a possible, mesh config that could be applied.
+See more information [here](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/).

 ```yaml
     meshConfig: